 - Super Paper Mario is more platformy, and takes each enemy as a separate deal.

-- Averted in Pokémon, when a Pokemon levels up, its current HP is increased by the same rate as the increase of its maximum HP, so it's not much in most cases, and your Pokemon will keep the same percentage of damage as before.
+- Averted in Pokémon, when a Pokemon levels up, its current HP is increased by the same rate as the increase of its maximum HP, so it's not much in most cases, and your Pokemon will keep the same amount of damage as before.

 - It is, however, played straight in the spinoff game Pokémon Ranger, and its sequels.